franzageek/WinEFIMounter/README.md

 ## Problems
 ### Cannot mount an external EFI partition
-As 1dolla pointed out, when trying to mount an EFI partition located on an external drive, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
-There is however a PowerShell command that will allow you to assign it a letter, which you can find [here](https://github.com/franzageek/WinEFIMounter/issues/3).
+As 1dolla pointed out, when trying to mount the EFI partition located on your install USB, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
+There is however a PowerShell command that will allow you to assign it a letter, which you can find here: https://github.com/franzageek/WinEFIMounter/issues/3.
+There are a few side effects, such as the fact that the EFI will be mounted every single time Windows detects it is unmounted.
 I'm terribly sorry for the inconvenience, I just didn't think WinEFIMounter could ever gain this much popularity, so back when I was coding it, I put together something that _should_ have worked without concerns, without doing much testing & without stressing too much about possible bugs.
 This is only temporary, I will actually provide a C++ update for WinEFIMounter next month, which is expected to be much more stable & robust than this crappy C# script.
 Thanks to everyone for letting me know about the bugs, can't wait to fix them tbh, will get to it in a couple of weeks.